TheoreticalStudio/PhoneFlipChallenge/_pages/privacy-policy.md

 *   **To identify usage trends.** We may process information about how you use our Services to better understand how they are being used so we can improve them.

 *   **To save or protect an individual's vital interest.** We may process your information when necessary to save or protect an individual's vital interest, such as to prevent harm.

+*   **To analyze demographics.
+We may process aggregated.** non-identifiable demographic data (such as age groups) to understand user trends and improve our Services.